Second-Order Approximation of Limit Order Books in a Single-Scale Regime: Model and main results

 \section{Model and main results}

-Our goal is to derive a second-order approximation for the sequence of limit order book models introduced in \cite{HorstWeakLawLarge2017} in a single-scaling regime where the inverse trading frequency, the tick size, and the average size of a limit order placement/cancellation are all scaled by the \textit{same} scaling parameter $\Delta^{(n)}$.
-We prove that the second-order approximation can be described by a stochastic evolution equation with linear drift and time-dependent diffusion operator and calibrate a simplified version of our model to market data.
+Our goal is to derive a second-order approximation for the sequence of LOB models introduced in \cite{HorstWeakLawLarge2017} in a single-scale regime where the order inter-arrival times, the tick size, and the average size of a limit order placement/cancellation are all scaled by the \textit{same} scaling parameter $\Delta^{(n)}$.
+We prove that the second-order approximation can be described by a stochastic evolution equation with linear drift and time-dependent diffusion operator.